Most

 the fossil record.
 The discovery of new pre-Cambrian and Cambrian

-forms is revealing just how many and what genes and the proteins
+life forms is revealing just how many and what genes and the

 they encode have been conserved from the Precambrian.
 The explosion

-of external form in the fossil record is what we see, but more
+of external form (the phenotype) in the fossil

-gradual adaptation was taking place at the molecular level.
-Wang
+gradual adaptation was taking place at the molecular level (the

 divergences among animal phyla, plants, animals and fungi.
 These